Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Optimisation and Integration

-We normalize $\mathbf{c}$ before calculating $P_s$ to satisfy the constraint in \eqref{eq:coeff_constraint} \footnote{Constrained optimization sometimes failed to keep the constraint satisfied, so we opted for this approach.}.
-In the optimization, we rescale any input coefficient vector $\mathbf{c}$, which violates the constraint, by the factor $\sqrt{\frac{\kappa}{\mathbf{c}^{\mathrm{T}} \hat{F} \mathbf{c}}}$.
+We normalise $\mathbf{c}$ before calculating $P_s$ to satisfy the constraint in \eqref{eq:coeff_constraint} \footnote{Constrained optimisation sometimes failed to keep the constraint satisfied, so we opted for this approach.}.
+In the optimisation, we rescale any input coefficient vector $\mathbf{c}$, which violates the constraint, by the factor $\sqrt{\frac{\kappa}{\mathbf{c}^{\mathrm{T}} \hat{F} \mathbf{c}}}$.

-{\it Optimization procedure}.
-Having reduced both the problem of finding the excitation probability $P_s$ and similarly the constraint calculation to matrix-vector multiplications of cached integrals $\hat{P}$, $\hat{F}$ and basis function coefficients in $\mathbf{c}$, we can now efficiently optimize the pulse shapes $f(t)$ for any given set of parameters $w$, $g_{\text{ens}}$ and $\kappa$.
-We restate the optimization function Eq.~\eqref{eq:f_opt_prob} for the optimization of the constrained basis function coefficients in $\mathbf{c}$ to
+{\it Optimisation procedure}.
+Having reduced both the problem of finding the probability $P_s$ and similarly the constraint calculation to matrix-vector multiplications of cached integrals $\hat{P}$, $\hat{F}$ and basis function coefficients in $\mathbf{c}$, we can now efficiently optimise the pulse shapes $f(t)$ for any given set of parameters $w$, $g_{\text{ens}}$ and $\kappa$.
+We restate the optimisation function Eq.~\eqref{eq:f_opt_prob} for the optimisation of the constrained basis function coefficients in $\mathbf{c}$ to

 We solve this for the optimal coefficients using the Broyden–Fletcher–Goldfarb–Shanno (BFGS) method \cite{Shanno1970} via the implementation in the Julia library \textit{Optim.jl} \cite{Optim.jl-2018}, where we also use automatic (forward) differentiation in \textit{ForwardDiff.jl} \cite{RevelsLubinPapamarkou2016}.